pyfsi/coconut/coupling_components/coupled_solvers/models/models.md

 The `type` for this model is `coupled_solvers.models.mv`.
 The abbreviation MV stands for _multi-vector_.

 In this model, differences are constructed similar to the least-squares model.
-However, it requires the approximation of $J$ to fulfill the secant equations of the current time step only.
+However, it requires the approximation $N^k$ to fulfill the secant equations of the current time step only.
 Moreover, it is required that the approximation is as close as possible to the previous time step.
 In this model large dense matrices are constructed and is hence discouraged for cases with a large number of degrees of freedom on the interface.

 Filtering can also be applied here, then (almost) linear columns in the matrix containing the input information from the current time step are removed.
 However, filtering is much less critical compared to the `LS` model as it concerns only the information from the current time step.
 If no filtering is wanted, the tolerance level should be set to zero.